dstesser/dstesser.github.io/_pages/cv.md

 ======
 __2020 - Current: Research Scientist__<br>
 City College of New York<br>
-<blockquote>• Developing vegetation structural models from combined satellite and drone imagery<br>
+• Developing vegetation structural models from combined satellite and drone imagery<br>
-<blockquote>• Integrating data from radar, lidar, and optical/IR imagery to quantify forest carbon capacity<br>
+• Integrating data from radar, lidar, and optical/IR imagery to quantify forest carbon capacity<br>
 • Coordinating drone flight and data acquisition activities in support of NASA science objectives<br>
 • Producing reports, proposals, and conference presentations to advance project goals

 __2019 - Current: Independent Consultant__<br>
 TerraSigma LLC<br>
 • Advising on carbon and biomass potentials for nature-based solutions within the forestry and agriculture sectors<br>
 • Producing tailored reports of tropical deforestation and regrowth activities, customized for NGOs and non-profits<br>
 • Guide assessments of carbon potential for landowners and project developers for participation in carbon markets

 __2012 - 2024: Faculty in Science and Mathematics__<br>
 The City University of New York<br>
 • Facilitated the startup of Guttman Community College, developed curriculum and taught inaugural classes<br>
 • Managed compliance with New York State sustainability regulations and supervised reporting as University liaison<br>
 • Established study abroad initiative, securing $200K+ in funding for research program on Ecuador rainforest biodiversity<br>
 • Served on governing bodies to establish procedures guiding accreditation, institutional operations, and state-mandated activities

 __2011 - 2012: Laboratory Technician and Teaching Adjunct__<br>
 New York University<br>
 • Established procedures for biological sample prep, DNA extraction, and genetic analysis to support research projects<br>
 • Trained laboratory staff, faculty, and research students in best practices and protocols<br>
 • Managed biological and chemical inventories and conducted equipment inspections in accordance with environmental safety standards